ColinLeung-NiloCat/UnityURPToonLitShaderExample/README.md

 - https://www.bilibili.com/video/BV1pp4y1s7Up?from=search&seid=7853367419842130632

 If you/your company needs
-- latest source code (with all detail comments and notes)
+- latest full source code (with all detail comments and notes, NOT Obfuscated code, NOT .dll)
 - latest user document
-- latest complete 2020.3LTS demo project (the exact same full project that built the .exe & .apk demos)
 - perpetual royalty-free commercial license
 - every future update
-- (optional) project specific customization and support
+- (optional) your project's specific customization and support

 of NiloToonURP for your URP project, please send the following info to nilotoon@gmail.com
 - name (your name or your company's name)